chanhanxiang/mlpexercise/Readme.md

 6. Activate local environment and install ipykernel
 7. Launch jupyter-notebook on local environment

-Script for run with virtuanenv maybe found at run_local.sh
+Script for run with virtualenv maybe found at run_local.sh

 ##### Environment specifications